Murder of Daniel Morgan: Independent inquiry

 In May 2013, the Home Office announced it was to hold an independent inquiry into Morgan's death.
 Home Secretary Theresa May acknowledged that there was "no likelihood of any successful prosecutions being brought in the foreseeable future" but said that the independent panel would "shine a light" on the circumstances of his murder and the handling of the case.
 Mark Ellison QC published a report on 6 March 2014 into alleged Metropolitan Police corruption in the murder of Stephen Lawrence.
 The report also commented that there was substantial evidence linking an alleged corrupt police officer with involvement in the murder of Morgan.

-In July 2014 it was announced that Baroness O'Loan would be taking over chairing the inquiry, on the withdrawal of previous chairman Sir Stanley Burnton, and Kate Blackwell QC was appointed as Counsel to the panel.
+In July 2014, it was announced that Baroness O'Loan would be taking over chairing the inquiry, on the withdrawal of previous chairman Stanley Burnton, and Kate Blackwell QC was appointed as counsel to the panel.
 In October 2014 the Vian brothers, Fillery, Rees and Cook launched a £4 million lawsuit against the Metropolitan Police.
 In February 2017 the High Court ruled on the lawsuit.
 Rees and the Vians lost their claim, but Fillery was awarded £25,000 in interim damages with a higher amount to be determined later.
 The Rees and Vians appeal was heard in 2018.
 In 2019 Rees and the Vians were awarded damages of £414,000 after winning their malicious prosecution case against the Metropolitan Police.

 The inquiry was due to publish its report on 17 May 2021, but was delayed further by the Home Secretary, Priti Patel wanting to review it for national security and human rights issues.
 On 18 May, the panel refused to hand over the report, claiming that it had already been extensively vetted to ensure it complied with the government's human rights obligations and senior police officers had confirmed it did not pose any national security issues.
 Morgan's family objected that the intervention was "unnecessary and inconsistent with the panel's independence" and also suspected the involvement of "Rupert Murdoch's media empire".

 The report was finally published on 15 June 2021.
 The report found that the Metropolitan Police were "institutionally corrupt" in its handling of the investigation into the murder of Daniel Morgan and that the force had placed protecting its reputation above the investigation.

+On 10 May 2023, the Metropolitan Police stated that they had found relevant documents in a locked cabinet.
+They apologised to the family and the Panel.

+IOPC assessment of the DMIP report

+On 3 August 2022, the Independent Office for Police Conduct published its assessment of the report from the Independent Panel.
+It found "no new avenues for investigation which could now result in either criminal or disciplinary proceedings" but concluded that Assistant Commissioner John Yates and Commissioner Cressida Dick may have breached professional standards.